Cornell University, Ithaca, New York. B.S., honors. Department of Human Development. 1988.

 Kappa Delta Pi Honor Society.

-Statistics; research design; methodological issues; questionnaire design; survey and evaluation; extensive use of SPSS, some use of SAS and Mathematica; various programming and markup languages.
+Statistics; research design and methodology; questionnaire design; survey and evaluation; experienced in SPSS and some exposure to SAS and Mathematica; various programming and markup languages.

 Created, developed curricula for, and taught a course for the "Experimental College" (undergraduates) at Cornell University, 1985-1987.

 Organized, administrated, designed, and taught seven 10-week introductory Korean language courses (Level 1-3) for adults in New York City, 1988-1989.
 (Course director.
 Undertaken entrepreneurially, without any institutional support.)

 Designed and taught one-year math, one-year Korean, and one-semester science curricula for American and European seventh and eighth-grade students in South Korea, 1989-1992.
 (Full-time teacher.)

 Designed curricula and taught ESL to Korean 4th-8th graders, college students, and older adults, introductory to advanced, in both classroom settings and in private tutoring, 1989-1992.

 Developed curricula for and taught University of Maryland courses CPSP 118C & 218C (First-year and Second-year Colloquia on Issues in Child Development and Advocacy).
 60-90 students.
 Every semester, 1996-2001.